Bruno's (German company)

 Bruno's GmbH (Bruno Gmünder GmbH) was a Berlin media company founded in 1981 as Bruno Gmünder Verlag.
 The German company produced media and products targeted toward gay men.
 Originally a book publishing house, the firm became a global market leader in the development of materials that supported gay self-confidence and lifestyle.
 The firm received majority ownership by Bruno Gmünder until 2011.

-After filing for bankruptcy in 2014, the firm was restructured and purchased again by the lawyer, Frank Zahn with Bruno Gmünder as a minority shareholder.
+After filing for bankruptcy in 2014, the firm was restructured and purchased again by the lawyer Frank Zahn with Bruno Gmünder as a minority shareholder.

-Bruno Gmünder Verlag was dissolved in 2017, with the retail division becoming Bruno's and the publishing division sold to the publishing company Salzgeber & Co Medien GmbH in September 2018.
+Bruno Gmünder Verlag was dissolved in 2017, with the retail division becoming the fashion and adult-toy vendor Bruno's and the publishing division sold to the publishing company Salzgeber & Co Medien GmbH in September 2018.